hinneburg/CommandManager/README.md

 #### Command Execution

 Commands are specified in an XML file called *catalog*.
 Every command in the catalog must correspond to a Java class available in the class path during run time.
-A `CommandManager` object is responsible for the execution of command graphs.
+A `CommandManager` object is responsible for the execution of a command graph.

 The following three lines of code contain a simple usage example that loads a command graph from a catalog and executes all commands:
 ```java